How to become a housekeeper

 - Excellent time management skills

-- Bedside drawers, file cabinets, and similar areas should be off limits unless the client asks them to be cleaned.
-If you come across your employer’s private information or personal items, handle them professionally and don’t broadcast them to another customer or on social media.
+- Discretion - Bedside drawers, file cabinets, and similar areas in the house should be off limits unless clients need them to be cleaned.
+If you accidentally come across your employer’s private information and personal possessions, handle them professionally and don’t broadcast them to another customer or on social media.

 - Meal and food preparation (for residential housekeeping jobs)